jkroepke/convert-wbb-to-phpbb/README.md

     * sanitise anonymous user

 ## English
+### Introduction
+Within the converter support the migration from a Woltlab Burning Board 3.1 to a fresh phpBB 3.0.12.

+Supported convertion actions:

+* user
+    * groups
+    * ranks
+    * avatars
+    * friends
+    * ignore list
+    * passwords **Passwords must not be reset!**
+    * topics subscription
+* private messages
+    * custom folders
+    * attachments
+* forums
+* topic
+* posts
+* polls
+    * Only poll at the first topic post will be converted due phpbb limitations!
+* bbcodes
+    * custom bbcode partially supported

-1. **Before converting, please create a backup of the forum!n**
+**Before converting, please create a backup of the forum!**

+### Step by Step
-2. Install a new [phpBB 3.0.12].
+1. Install a new [phpBB 3.0.12].

   **You should be use the same email adresse as in your wbb installation.
 Otherwise, there is no administrator after the convertion.**
-3. Change the [config.php].
+2. Change the [config.php].
 Enter the database connection settings for WBB and phpBB and add the absolute path to the wbb and phpbb installation.
-4. Run the converter from the command line.
+3. Run the converter from the command line.
 If you use windows you can use the cmd, otherwise you the default commandline on your Linux/Unix system.

   * Windows:
   ```sh